 Understanding Certification Credentialling Options for Professionals - A High-Level Snapshot

-Some professions require specific licensing, such as some healthcare professions.
+Some professions require specific licensing, such as healthcare professions.
 Verifying a professional's credentials, education, and licenses ensures that they meet the standards of practice required within their discipline.

 1. First-party means that a person claims (self-attests) to be competent and qualified to provide their respective services.